craigenator/pbmm-lz/terraform-fortigate-appliance/README.md

-  - The Internal network (port3) is used as the `next hop` address in a route that created by this module but is maintained by the Fortigate SDN connector which is configured in the `terraform-gcp-fortios-configuration` module that is to be run after this one has completed.
+  - The Internal network (port3) is used as the `next hop` address in a route that created by this module but is maintained by the Fortigate SDN connector which is configured in the `terraform-fortios-configuration` module that is to be run after this one has completed.
 ## TODO
 - Naming convention update